Taxing and Spending Clause: Uniformity Clause

 The final phrase of the Taxing and Spending Clause stipulates:

 Here, the requirement is that taxes must be geographically uniform throughout the United States.
-This means taxes affected by this provision must function "with the same force and effect in every place where the subject of it is found."
+This means taxes affected by this provision must function "with the same force and effect in every place where the subject of it is found".
 However, this clause does not require revenues raised by the tax from each state be equal.

 Justice Story characterized this requirement in a light more relevant to practicality and fairness:

 In other words, it was another check placed on the legislature in order to keep a larger group of states from "ganging up" to levy taxes benefiting them at the expense of the remaining, smaller group of states.

 A somewhat notable exception to this limitation has been upheld by the Supreme Court.
 In United States v.
-Ptasynski, the Court allowed a tax exemption which was quasi-geographical in nature.
+Ptasynski (1983), the Court allowed a tax exemption which was quasi-geographical in nature.
 In the case, oil produced within a defined geographic region above the Arctic Circle was exempted from a federal excise tax on oil production.
 The basis for the holding was that Congress had determined the Alaskan oil to be of its own class and exempted it on those grounds, even though the classification of the Alaskan oil was a function of where it was geographically produced.

-To understand the nuance of the Court's holding, consider this explanation: Congress decides to implement a uniform tax on all coal mining.
-The tax so implemented distinguishes between different grades of coal (e.g., anthracite versus bituminous versus lignite) and exempts one of the grades from taxation.
-Even though the exempted grade could potentially be defined by where it is geographically produced, the tax itself is still geographically uniform.

 Apportionment of direct taxes

 Language elsewhere in the Constitution also expressly limits the taxing power.
 Article I, Section 9 has more than one clause so addressed.
 Clause 4 states:

 Generally, a direct tax is subject to the apportionment rule, meaning taxes must be imposed among the states in proportion to each state's population in respect to that state's share of the whole national population.
-For example: As of the 2000 Census, nearly 34 million people populated California (CA).
+For example: As of the 2000 Census, nearly 34 million people populated California.
 At the same time, the national population was 281.5 million people.
-This gave CA a 12 percent share of the national population, roughly.
-Were Congress to impose a direct tax in order to raise $1 trillion before the next census, the taxpayers of CA would be required to fund 12 percent of the total amount: $120 billion.
+This gave California a 12 percent share of the national population, roughly.
+Were Congress to impose a direct tax in order to raise $1 trillion before the next census, the taxpayers of California would be required to fund 12 percent of the total amount: $120 billion.